Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank all the developers of the evaluated methods who kindly offer their codes.
-This publication was made possible in part by NASA grant NNX12CB05C and NNX16CP38P.
-The statements made herein are solely the responsibility of the authors.
+The authors would like to thank all the developers of the evaluated methods who kindly offered their codes, and Dr. Danfeng Hong and Dr. Ke Zhang who provided suggestions on synthetic data generation.
+This publication was made possible by NASA grant NNX12CB05C and NNX16CP38P.

 \ifCLASSOPTIONcaptionsoff

 \fi